rnieva/ThingsLostAndFound/README.md

 Using project in hosting:<p>
 - Put PrivateSettings.config in the root server.
-- Change the "connectionStrings" in We.config.
+- Change the "connectionStrings" in Web.config.

 ---
 <h2>Things Lost And Found Manual</h2>

 <h3>Menu options:</h3>

 - ThingsLostAndFound --> Link to Home.

 - Search --> Search a Lost or Found Object in the DB.

 - Lost Object Menu:

 <p>Lost Object List --> Show the Lost Object List.
 <p>Lost Object Report --> Create a new Lost Object Report.
 <p>Lost Object Map --> Show a map with the Lost Objects.

 - Found Object Menu:

 <p>Found Object List --> Show the Found Object List.
 <p>Found Object Report --> Create a new Found Object Report.
 <p>Found Object Map --> Show a map with the Found Objects.

 - Object Map --> Show a map with the Found and Lost Objects.

 - About --> Information about the website.

 - Contact --> Contact Information.

 - Register --> Register a new user in the system.

 - Login --> Login Users.